vermad843/html-css-basics/README.md

 [x]  color : change the color of the text.
      ex -  style = "color: orange;"

-[x] font-size : for deciding the size of the text. ex- style = "font-size: 50px; font-family: verdana; text-align: center;"
+[x] font-size : for deciding the size of the text. ex- style = "font-size: 50px; font-family: verdana; text-align: (center,right,left);"

+[x]font-style : italic and more

 [x] block level : take entire width